ArduPilot/ardupilot_wiki/common/source/docs/common-prearm-safety-checks.rst

 .. warning:: Disabling pre-arm safety checks is not recommended.
 The cause of the pre-arm failure should be corrected before operation of the vehicle if at all possible.
 If you are confident that the pre-arm check failure is not a real problem, it is possible to disable a failing check.

-Arming checks can be individually disabled by setting the :ref:`ARMING_CHECKS<>` parameter to something other than 1.
+Arming checks can be individually disabled by setting the :ref:`ARMING_CHECK<ARMING_CHECK>` parameter to something other than 1.
 Setting to 0 completely removes all pre-arm checks.
 For example, setting to  4 only checks that the GPS has lock.

 This can also be configured using Mission Planner: